-The consolidated financial statements of Ebang International Holdings Inc. as of September 30, 2019, and December 31, 2018, and for the nine months ended September 30, 2019 and for the year ended December 31, 2018, have been included herein and in the registration statement in reliance upon the report of MaloneBailey LLP, an independent registered public accounting firm, appearing elsewhere herein, and upon the authority of said firm as experts in accounting and auditing.
+The consolidated financial statements of Ebang International Holdings Inc. as of December 31, 2019 and 2018, and for years then ended, have been included herein and in the registration statement in reliance upon the report of MaloneBailey, LLP, an independent registered public accounting firm, appearing elsewhere herein, and upon the authority of said firm as experts in accounting and auditing.
 MaloneBailey, LLP has been our independent auditor since 2019.

-The registered business address of MaloneBailey LLP is located at 9801 Westheimer Rd., Suite 1100, Houston, TX 77042.
+The registered business address of MaloneBailey, LLP is located at 9801 Westheimer Rd., Suite 1100, Houston, TX 77042.